hayesgm/mountain_goat/README.md

 ###Rallies

 Rallies shows you what's going on, in real time.
 You will see conversions (goals) being hit by your clients in real time.
 Grab a bag of pop-corn and watch users struggle (or glide) across your site.
 Add meta data to get further information.
 This page automatically updates as new rallies come in.

+###Reports

+In the Mountain Goat Administrative suite, you can add reports.
+Reports will be delivered as emails with an attached pdf showing statistics about your product.
+You'll need the following installed to use Mountain Goat Reports.

+     gem install pdfkit
+     gem install svg-graph

+You'll need [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) installed.
+Please configure the location of the executable in `mountain-goat.yml`.

+Finally, simply set up a cron task on your system when you would like your reports delivered.
+E.g.

+     crontab -l | { cat; echo "45 6 * * * cd /path/to/project && /usr/bin/rake RAILS_ENV=production mg:deliver[daily] >> /path/to/project/log/cron.log 2>&1"; } | crontab -
+     crontab -l | { cat; echo "10 6 1 * * cd /path/to/project && /usr/bin/rake RAILS_ENV=production mg:deliver[monthly]  >> $app_root/current/log/cron.log 2>&1"; } | crontab -

 ## Advanced Features

 ### Meta data